- Residents & Fellows

 5. UNIVERSITY HEALTH PLAN MEDICAL INSURANCE (Please complete before your arrival to Orientation)

-The University Health Plan (UHP) is a self-insured health and medical care cost coverage plan sponsored by Saint Louis University.
+The University Health Plan (UHP) is a health and medical care cost coverage plan sponsored by Saint Louis University.
 The UHP partners with Aetna Student Health to administer the benefits of the plan.
-UHP coverage is available to eligible (non-military) Medical Residents and their dependents as part of the benefits provided during GME Training.
-On-line enrollment for the UHP is currently available at www.aetnastudenthealth.com and is required of all new eligible (non-military) Medical Residents.
-Specific directions regarding how to enroll are presented in the attached Aetna On Line Enrollment Residents Fall 2015.pdf file.
-Please note that Medical Residents will need to have their Banner ID Numbers and dependent demographic data (if applicable) to complete the on-line enrollment.
-When enrolling on-line, Medical Residents will be asked to identify the plan term that correlates to their orientation date.
+UHP coverage is provided to eligible (non-military) Medical Residents and their dependents as part of the benefits during GME Training.
+Specific directions regarding how to enroll will be routed in the near future.
+Please note that Medical Residents will need to have their Banner ID Numbers and dependent demographic data (if applicable) to complete enrollment.

 In addition, the UHP Office requires copies of source documents such as marriage and birth certificates to substantiate eligibility of dependents.